SequoiaIT-Devs/honeypot-blocklist/README.md

 This repository offers two separate products:

-1. **Honeypot Blocklist Probe**: Collects IPs from Fail2ban and uploads them to GitHub.
+1. **Honeypot Probe**: Collects IPs from Fail2ban and uploads them to GitHub.
-2. **Honeypot Blocklist Client**: Syncs IPs from GitHub and applies them to Firewalld.
+2. **Honeypot Client**: Syncs IPs from GitHub and applies them to Firewalld or ufw.

 ## Installation